-- Permittees who demonstrate compliance with all of the requirements set forth in (A) this Chapter will be issued a "Certified Mendocino County Grown" certificate through the Agricultural Commissioner's Office.
+Permittees who demonstrate compliance with all of the requirements set forth in this Chapter and the additional guidelines to be established by the Agricultural Commissioner in a Mendocino Sustainably Farmed Operations Manual will be issued a "Certified Mendocino County Grown" certificate through the Agricultural Commissioner's Office.
+Cannabis labeled with this certification shall be produced following production standards used in the production of crops labeled as organic according to United Stated Department of Agriculture, National Organic Program.
 This certification shall be valid for one (1) year from the date of issuance and shall be renewed annually thereafter following annual inspection(s) of the registered cultivation site and continued compliance with all requirements.
+An annual fee shall be paid for participation in this to the provisions set forth program, pursuant 10A.17.070(H)(1).
 Mendocino County's cannabis certification would represent the County's appellation of origin for medical cannabis grown in Mendocino County.
 It is unlawful and a violation of Business and Professions Code section 19332.5 for medical cannabis that was not produced in Mendocino County to be labeled, marketed or packaged as originating from Mendocino County.
-The Bureau of Medical Cannabis Regulation (BMCR), within the California Department of Consumer Affairs, has been designated as the agency that will be assigning appellations for medical cannabis produced throughout the state.
-The Agricultural Commissioner will work with local producers and industry groups to assist, where appropriate, in the process to establish unique cannabis appellations within Mendocino County. - (B) In addition to the standard compliance requirements of the cultivation and operations plan applicable to all medical cannabis cultivators under this Chapter, the Agricultural Commissioner's Office shall develop standards for a separate "Mendocino Sustainably Farmed" (MSF Certified) cannabis certification.
+The Bureau of Marijuana Control (BMC), within the California Department of Consumer Affairs, has been designated as the agency that will be assigning appellations for medical cannabis produced throughout the state.
+The Agricultural Commissioner will work with local producers and industry groups to assist, where appropriate, in the process to establish unique cannabis appellations within Mendocino County.

+(A) In addition to the standard compliance requirements of the cultivation and operations plan applicable to all medical cannabis cultivators under this Chapter, the Agricultural Commissioner's Office shall develop standards for a separate "Mendocino Sustainably Farmed" (MSF Certified) cannabis certification program.
 Cannabis labeled with this certification shall be produced following production standards used in the production of crops labeled as organic according to United Stated Department of Agriculture, National Organic Program.
 These standards shall be incorporated into the cultivation and operations plan.
-A fee for cost recovery associated with this certification process will be charged to the cultivator.
+This will be an optional certification program made available to cultivators who feel they can meet the additional production standards and requirements.
+An annual fee shall be paid for participation in this certification program, in accordance with Section 10A.17.030 (E).